Lestibournes/Computerized-Secretary-for-Doctors/README.md

 ```

 # Run
-While in App/web:

-To run the app:
+To run the app locally while in the App/web folder:

 ```
 npm start